 M4 :: International dimensions

-In partnership with international civil society organisations, this piece of work will host a series of discussions for how ‘sustainable prosperity’ is conceived as an international phenomenon.
-As with other areas of ‘M’, this will seek to bridge between technical matters of economic policy and normative principles and philosophies which might provide a basis for reform and new consensus.
-Events will be hosted, accompanied by the production of brief working papers, to take dominant concepts of international economic governance, and critically scrutinise them, unearth their latent moral assumptions and consider alternatives.
-A theme running through these events will be the need to challenge a neoliberal worldview, in which nations are comparable to firms, competing in a ‘global race’.
-‘Fools Gold’, a new advocacy organisation established by the founders of Tax Justice Network aimed at challenging narratives of ‘national competitiveness’, will work as partners on this programme.
+In partnership with international civil society organisations, this piece of work hosts a series of discussions for how ‘sustainable prosperity’ is conceived as an international phenomenon.
+As with other areas of the philosophical strand of the CUSP research, this seeks to bridge between technical matters of economic policy and normative principles and philosophies which might provide a basis for reform and new consensus.
+Events are hosted, accompanied by the production of brief working papers, to take dominant concepts of international economic governance, and critically scrutinise them, unearth their latent moral assumptions and consider alternatives.
+A theme running through these events is the need to challenge a neoliberal worldview, in which nations are comparable to firms, competing in a ‘global race’.